Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Current Ethics-Related Challenges

 \subsubsection{Bias in System Output}

-Even though the developers of datasets and models are cognizant of the risk of various biases, quantifying the extent of this risk is a challenging task. \citeA{dixon2018measuring} proposed a way of measuring bias in trained models by building a synthetic dataset and using an evaluation metric that computes error disparity across identity groups.
-The Kaggle competition on the Unintended Bias in Toxicity Classification, introduced a set of metrics that measure unintended bias for identity references across multiple dimensions. \citeA{huang2020multilingual} measured the differences in true positive/negative and false positive/negative rates for each demographic factor for classifiers trained on a multilingual hate speech corpus. \citeA{gencoglu2020cyberbullying} also used error disparity across groups as a measure of fairness and defined fairness constraints to guide the training of a neural model.
-This definition of fairness was also integrated in the TensorFlow library as a regularization framework \cite{prost_2020}.
+Even though the developers of datasets and models are cognizant of the risk of various biases, quantifying the extent of this risk is a challenging task. \shortciteA{dixon2018measuring} proposed a way of measuring bias in trained models by building a synthetic dataset and using an evaluation metric that computes error disparity across identity groups.
+The Kaggle competition on the Unintended Bias in Toxicity Classification introduced a set of metrics that measure unintended bias for identity references across multiple dimensions. \shortciteA{huang2020multilingual} measured the differences in true positive/negative and false positive/negative rates for each demographic factor for classifiers trained on a multilingual hate speech corpus. \shortciteA{gencoglu2020cyberbullying} also used error disparity across groups as a measure of fairness and defined fairness constraints to guide the training of a neural model.
+This definition of fairness was also integrated in the TensorFlow library as a regularization framework \shortcite{prost_2020}.

-Other definitions and frameworks of fairness have been used for the evaluation of automatic abuse detection systems to encourage the development of systems that are optimized not only for the overall performance but also for fair outputs across different target groups \cite{borkan2019nuanced,garg2019counterfactual}.
-For example, \citeA{davani2020fair} compared the average rates of true positives and true negatives for detecting hate speech targeted at different groups.
+Other definitions and frameworks of fairness have been used for the evaluation of automatic abuse detection systems to encourage the development of systems that are optimized not only for the overall performance but also for fair outputs across different target groups \shortcite{borkan2019nuanced,garg2019counterfactual}.
+For example, \shortciteA{davani2020fair} compared the average rates of true positives and true negatives for detecting hate speech targeted at different groups.
 By swapping the target token in utterances, they generated counterfactual examples and computed a relevant fairness metric, referred to as Counterfactual Token Fairness (CTF).
 They applied logit pairing to improve CTF and assured robust accuracy for similar sentences targeting different demographics.
-In another work, \citeA{dinan2020multi} decomposed gender bias in text along several pragmatic and semantic dimensions and proposed classifiers for controlling gender bias.
+In another work, \shortciteA{dinan2020multi} decomposed gender bias in text along several pragmatic and semantic dimensions and proposed classifiers for controlling gender bias.

 Ultimately, it is important to note that bias is an inevitable phenomenon in any statistical model.
 Fairness research focuses on identifying and mitigating biases that can potentially be harmful to certain sub-populations.
 While it is impossible to completely eliminate all biases, AI researchers and developers can work towards quantifying unfairness in system outputs for various demographics, identifying the origins of different types of biases, and designing techniques to minimize the harmful outcomes.